mzelinka/Internal_DYAMOND3_prototype/DYAMOND3/index.md

 * Participating models must have grid spacing of 5 km or less.
 While it is preferred that models not incorporate a parameterized representation of atmospheric deep convection, such models will not be excluded.
 The vertical domain should extend to well above the troposphere (25 km or higher), and at least 75 vertical levels is desired.
 Models should be able to represent the actual atmospheric general circulation, which requires a full representation of fine-scale physical processes (microphysics, radiation, small-scale turbulence) as well as realistic lower boundary conditions like topography.

-* Modeling centers are encouraged to implement the CFMIP Observation Simulator Package (COSP; [Bodas-Salcedo et al. (2011)](https://journals.ametsoc.org/view/journals/bams/92/8/2011bams2856_1.xml); [Swales et al. (2018)](https://gmd.copernicus.org/articles/11/77/2018/)), which produces cloud fields that are more directly comparable to satellite observations and that can be used to detail cloud radiative feedbacks.
+* Modeling centers are encouraged to implement the CFMIP Observation Simulator Package ([COSP](https://www.cfmip.org/tools-and-data/cosp)), which produces cloud fields that are more directly comparable to satellite observations and that can be used to detail cloud radiative feedbacks.
   - Highest priority output are cloud fraction histograms produced by the ISCCP simulator and cloud fraction profiles provided by the CALIPSO simulator
   - Modeling centers may choose to write the output needed to run COSP offline if online implementation is not possible.<br/><br/>